 Taco Bell has been pushing the boundaries of Mexican-inspired cuisine for 60 years.
 In 1985, it unveiled a pizza-like item consisting of two fried tortillas layered with beef, beans, tomatoes, pizza sauce, and melted cheese.
-Taco Bell's Mexican Pizza disappeared from menus at the start of the decade, but following an outcry from customers, it's making a comeback, Fox 2 Detroit reports.
+Taco Bell's Mexican Pizza disappeared from menus at the start of the decade, but following an outcry from customers, the chain announced the item's return earlier this year.
+After some stops and starts, Mexican Pizza will reclaim a permanent spot on the Taco Bell menu on September 15, 2022, WSLS 10 News reports.

 Originally sold as "Pizzaz Pizza" close to 40 years ago, the pizza-tostada hybrid was a casualty of the streamlined menu Taco Bell introduced in November 2020.
 In an effort to make service faster and cut costs, Taco Bell cut four items in addition to the Mexican Pizza: the shredded chicken soft taco, shredded chicken burrito, shredded chicken quesadilla melt, and pico de gallo.